Imprint or Line: Zebra Heartfire Romance

 Shameless Ecstasy takes place on Swany Island, Georgia.
 One of the residents there is Sarianna Broydon.
 Sarianna lives with her father, Rex, her stepmother, Vesta, and Vesta’s daughter, Jeralee.

-The relationship between Rex and Sarianna is not a good one for many reasons.
-Stepping into this family drama is Cade Rensell, the hero of the book.
-Cade was born in Georgia, left, and has now returned, with some scores to settle.
+The relationship between Rex and Sarianna is not good for many reasons.
+Stepping into this family drama is Cade Rensell.
+Cade was born in Georgia, left, and has returned with some scores to settle.

-Sarianna and Cade marry, despite Jeralee’s attempts to impede the process.
+Sarianna and Cade marry despite Jeralee’s attempts to impede the process.
 Sarianna and Cade relocate to Savannah and begin their married life together.
-They are happy on one level, but there are many difficulties beneath the surface, and two above it: Vesta and Jeralee,
+They are happy on one level, but there are many difficulties beneath the surface and two above it: Vesta and Jeralee.

-He’s not the only one following Sarianna to South Carolina; Vesta and Jeralee do as well, who come to visit and try to create problems for Sarianna.
+He’s not the only one following Sarianna to South Carolina.
+Vesta and Jeralee do as well, and they visit and try to create problems for Sarianna.
 This time, they don’t succeed.

 The best part of this Southern Antebellum re-telling of Cinderella is Sarianna, who is subjected to various forms of emotional and mental cruelty throughout her life.
-The fact that she is still capable of being a loving person is a testament to her.
+The fact that she can still be a loving person is a testament to her.